VetleSkaar/IT1901/casino/README.md

 As a user, I want the application to store my balance and user info, so I can keep my money between sessions.

+As a user, I want to create an account to be able to use the application.

+As a user, I want my account to save my balance.